 Whether used for offshore oil and gas operations, dead-ship towing or salvage, the towing hawser is the key element in the tug-tow connection.
 Hawsers used for conventional tugs are essentially a thick cable of wire rope.
 The condition of these lines is critical; they must be inspected on a regular basis, lubricated regularly, and shielded against excessive wear.

 The U.S. Navy Towing Manual has detailed information about inspecting wire rope and determining when you should replace tow hawsers due to wear or damage.
 It singles out steel as the preferred hawser material due to its strength (with target sleds being one exception where synthetic fiber lines are sometimes preferable).

-Steel wire rope is also a safer choice because it doesn’t stretch as much as natural and synthetic fiber lines.
-That means it presents less danger to workers when it fails under high loads, which causes loose ends to “snap back.”
+Steel wire rope tow lines are also a safer choice because it doesn’t stretch as much as natural and synthetic fiber lines.
+That means it presents less danger to workers when it fails under high loads, which causes loose ends to "snap back.”

 However, not all steel is created equal.
 To be sure your hawsers can withstand harsh marine conditions (including the corrosive effects of salty seawater and aquatic biofouling), it’s critical that the proper construction methods and materials go into construction.

 Traceability (the ability to trace a rope’s construction history) is an important part of this.
 That’s why American-made wire rope tow lines can be identified by special core marker materials.
 New towing equipment (including wires, pennants, stretchers, ropes, towing plates, shackles, rings, and bridles) should come with approved test certificates.